maybelchuky/Healthcare-Data-Exploration-and-Visualization/README.md

 2. **Data Wrangling:** This is the step where inspection of data is done to make sure **NULL** values and missing values are detected and data replacement methods are used to replace, missing or **NULL** values.

 > 1. Build a database
-> 2. Create table and insert the data.
+> 2. Import healthcare data csv file.
 > 3. Select columns with null values in them.
 There are no null values in our database as in creating the tables, we set **NOT NULL** for each field, hence null values are filtered out.

 3. **Segementation Analysis of Age Demographic:**: This will hwlp segement the age demographic into groups